kklim1323/Pose-and-Shape-Estimation-of-Humans-in-Vehicles/README.md

 HIVE (Humans In VEhicle)

+A synthetic dataset consists of synthesized humans with different shapes and poses in vehicels.

-Download link will be available upon publication of our paper
+Download link will be available upon publication of our paper.

-##
+## In-vehicle human 3D joints

+An in-vehicle human 3D joint dataset captured in real-world.

+Download link will be available upon publication of our paper.

 ## Demo examples